mapbox/mapbox-studio-classic/README.md

   - Ubuntu >= 14.04 (Trusty)
   - RHEL/Centos >= 7

-Note: Ubuntu 12.04 (Precise) can be supported by upgrading libstdc++:
+Ubuntu 12.04 (Precise) can be supported by upgrading libstdc++:

     sudo add-apt-repository -y ppa:ubuntu-toolchain-r/test
     sudo apt-get update -q
     sudo apt-get install -y libstdc++6

-Note: if packages like `node-mapnik` fail to install then you are likely running a platform for which no binaries are available.
+If packages like `node-mapnik` fail to install then you are likely running a platform for which no binaries are available.
 In this case you will need to build these packages from source (Feel free to create a github issue to ask for help).

 You can do this like: